2022–23 Tottenham Hotspur F.C. season: Matches

 The Premier League fixtures were announced on 16 June 2022.

 FA Cup

 Tottenham entered the FA Cup in the third round and were drawn at home to Portsmouth.
 They were then drawn away to Preston North End in the fourth round, and away to Sheffield United in the fifth round.

 EFL Cup

 Tottenham entered the competition in the third round as one of the teams competing in UEFA competitions.
 They were drawn away to Nottingham Forest in the third round.

 UEFA Champions League

 Group stage

 The draw for the group stage was held on 25 August 2022.

 Knockout phase

 Round of 16

-The draw for the round of 16 was held on 7 November, with Tottenham being paired with Milan.
+The draw for the round of 16 was held on 7 November 2022, with Tottenham being drawn against Milan.